mattoxb/academic/content/project/pogil/index.md

 The activities themselves use carefully crafted examples and questions that guide the students and help them to learn the content on their own.
 Properly constructed, a formal lecture is not even necessary.
 Each activity implements a *Learning Cycle* that consists of three phases:
-    - Exploration --- Students observe patterns
+  - Exploration: Students observe patterns
-    - Concept Invention --- Instructor introduces vocabulary and refines understanding
+  - Concept Invention: Instructor introduces vocabulary and refines understanding
-    - Application --- Students apply knowledge to solve a new problem
+  - Application: Students apply knowledge to solve a new problem